nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+All data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

+AddressBook data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Calendar data is saved automatically as a JSON file `[JAR file location]/data/calendar.json`.
-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Task-list data is saved automatically as a JSON file `[JAR file location]/data/taskmanager.json`.
+Advanced users are welcome to update data directly by editing the data files.

 <box type="warning" seamless>